lxcor/canadadrives/README.md

 ```
 ## How to test the application:

-- Run unit tests from application's directory
+- Run unit tests from the application's directory
 ```console
 venv/bin/python3 manage.py test
 ```
 ## How to run the application:

-- Run the application from application's directory
+- Run the application the from application's directory
 ```console
 venv/bin/python3 manage.py runserver 0.0.0.0:8000 &
 ```